-Start End Title Description Student achievement is positively impacted when stude nts are engaged in reading 9/1/2016 6/30/2018 PLN Expansion and writing every period or every day.
-The Pennsylvania Litercy Network (PLN) offers effective teacher-friendly strategies for reading and writing in the content areas.
+Start End Title Description Student achievement is positively impacted when students are engaged in reading 9/1/2017 9/1/2017 6/30/2018 ansion and writing every period or every day.
+The Pennsylvania Litercy Network (PLN) offers effective teacher-friendly strategies for reading and writing in the conten areas.
 The District needs to expand its efforts with PLN.
-Person Responsible Principals / Instructional Coaches SH 6.0 S 5 EP 5 Provider University of Penn Instructor Type College or Universit Y App.
-No
+Person Responsible SH S EP Provider Type App.
+Principals / Instructional Coaches 6.0 5 5 University of Penn Instructor College or Universit y No